hftsoi/symbolfit/docs/class.md

     Set to an integer to make the symbolic regression search reproducible.
 When set, PySR is forced to run in single-threaded mode, which makes runs slower but guarantees identical results across runs.

-    Leave as `None` for the fastest search (multi-threaded, non- deterministic).
+    Leave as `None` for the fastest search (multi-threaded, non-deterministic).
 Since the function space is vast, rerunning with `random_seed = None` naturally produces different candidates each time, which can be useful for exploring the solution space.

 -   `loss_weights`: list | ndarray | None